 All data returned from OPC HDA servers can be stored in MATLAB® as an OPC HDA data object.
 The HDA data object allows for convenient data storage, manipulation, and visualization.
 The data elements themselves are represented by one or more value, quality, and timestamp values, all associated with an item ID.

-or item value), Quality (the quality of the value stored), and TimeStamp
+reading or item value), Quality (the quality of the value stored), and TimeStamp (the

-(the time the data was logged by the server).
-The Value, Quality,
+time the data was logged by the server).
+The Value, Quality, and TimeStamp properties

 Each read operation thus returns an array of OPC HDA data objects, one for each item requested.
 Elements of a data object array are not guaranteed to have the same number of Value, Quality, and TimeStamp triples, because the server might not have logged data at the same time for all items requested.